 Lu Ann Williams, Director of Innovation, Innova Market Insights

 |16:50||Q and A to Panel|

-Angus, over the years has become a bit of an expert for the media on he subject of chocolate and is often featured in national press and radio for his knowledge of the industry. with appearances with BBC 2, Al Jazeera Television, ITV and Channel 4.
+Angus, over the years, has become an expert on the industry for global media on the subject of chocolate and is often featured in Global press and radio for his knowledge of the chocolate industry, with appearances with BBC World News, Al Jazeera Television, Fox News, CBS, Hallmark, ITV and Channel 4.
 He is currently making a film ‘Angus and the Cocoa Farmers‘ and looking for interested parties to sponsor him at the LCF this year!

 Meet your LCF chairman

 We are delighted to welcome your chairman for the day; Simon Wright.
 Simon is currently the UK representative of ICAM SpA of Milan, Italy and involved in all aspects of chocolate development and marketing, for both brands and private label.

 Simon has a particular interest in sustainable chocolate and was involved in setting up key brands Green & Black’s (organic) and Divine (Fairtrade).
 He has a degree in Food Science & Nutrition and is a Fellow of the Institute of Food Science and Technology and a Member of the Guild of Food Writers: he sits on the Soil Association Standards Board and Chairs the Certification and Oversight Committee of the Fairtrade Foundation.

 Simon is also Chair of the Quality Food Awards judging panel, a member of the Food Matters Free From judging panel, a founding member of the Organic Trade Board and a member of Slow Food UK.
 Most recently Simon has been appointed to the organising committee of the Academy of Chocolate.
 And he confesses to us that his favourite chocolate is Vanini 49% Milk.